 You probably already know the minimum FHA credit score to receive a home loan is technically 500.
 You probably don’t know that it is also possible to receive a mortgage loan without having a credit score.
 When you get a FHA loan, there’s no credit score required, while other conventional loans, VA loans, and USDA loans have a minimum credit score requirement of 620.
 Of course, there can be some exceptions if someone has a legitimate reason; it all depends on the situation.

-60 Point Drop in Minimum FHA Credit Required for Home Loans
+Minimum FHA Credit Required for Home Loans

 If you are looking to receive a FHA home loan, you’re in luck because it is starting to become much easier.
 You may have been unable to receive a loan because your credit score fell just below the minimum credit scores for home loans in the past, but major lenders will now be approving borrowers if they have FICO scores of at least 580.
 This is 60 points lower than the minimum home loan credit scores of 2014, where FHA lenders would require FICO scores of at least 640.
 This announcement is just in time, too, because FHA home loans are in demand right now!
 FHA also has a very lenient down payment minimum of 3.5%, which is much better than many other backed-loans.
 In addition, they are much more forgiving and able to work with you versus other mortgage loans.